QuantLet/VFAR/VFARdynamicPlot/README.md

 Description : 'Plot dynamics of forecasted bid ask curve using VFAR approach for AEZS with LOB data from 02Jan2015 till 06Mar2015'

-Keywords : 'LOB, VFAR, forecasted bid ask curve'
+Keywords : 'plot, time-series, volatility, autoregressive, forecast'

 See also : 'VFARrandBidAskCurvePlot, VFARcrossCorrPlot, VFARrandVfarPlot, VFARqqPlot'